arkovia/acts/arkovia-constitution-act.md

 The Genesis Council can hold a vote to remove the Prime Gen. The Prime gen does not need to be present.
 At-least 60% of the Gens must vote-for.

 ### Segment 6: State of Emergency
 State of Emergency can be triggered by a vote in the Council, where 75% of the Council must vote-for.
-If the proposal is accepted, the Prime Gen Receives full dictatorial control over the entire nation and it's military.
+If the proposal is accepted, the Prime Gen Receives full control over the nation and it's military.

 All of the councils powers are nullified, besides the right to vote an end State of Emergency.
 All ammendments follow the same process.